GravityKit/GravityView/readme.txt

 * Added: A new [Gravatar (Globally Recognized Avatar)](https://en.gravatar.com) field
 * Improved: Sort forms by title in Edit View (rather than Date Created)
+* Fixed: The "Single Entry Title" setting was not working properly

 __Developer Updates:__